 DrinkBack to Top of List

 Pouring stations at Drink.

 Another nice evening of drinks and dining.
 Literally, head to Drink..
-That double period is not a typo, the name of the establishment is called Drink. and they are a pour-your-own wine bar with a lush atmosphere (yep, next door to Bistro by the Tracks).
+That double period is not a typo, the name of the establishment is called Drink. and they are a lovely wine bar with a lush atmosphere (yep, next door to Bistro by the Tracks).
 If floor to ceiling velvet in a dark room with space to mix and mingle or discretely sip your merlot is your vibe, then this is the place for you.
-How does it work?
-You’ll provide ID and method of payment to a server.
-You’ll be given a card to swipe and you can choose from a few different pours per bottle – get just a couple ounces to taste or go for a full glass.
 For dinner, try Harvest.
 Their focus is “land, sea, and vine”, so steak and poultry lovers, seafood cravers, and grape connoisseurs will all find something here to enjoy.

 There’s more where that came from, but this is a strong head start.
 We hope we inspired you to visit the Bearden neighborhood!
 Check out Knoxville’s other neighborhoods here.